 But, let’s turn this around.
 Let’s say that you are the customer service rep, and you are knowledgeable, helpful and very qualified to take care of the customer and answer his or her questions.
 Yet you encounter a difficult customer who thinks they can do your job better than you do.
 What can you do?

-Perhaps you’ve tried using the techniques you’ve been trained to use in difficult situations.
+Perhaps you’ve tried using the techniques you’ve been trained to use for a customer service problem.
 You’ve acknowledged the problem, apologized for it (even if it wasn’t your fault), suggested different ways to resolve the problem and also of great importance, you’ve remained calm.
 What else can you do?

 Mr. or Mrs. Customer, I want you to help me understand what you think a reasonable solution might be.
 Imagine the roles here are reversed.
 If I was your customer and came to you with this problem, what do you think we should do to resolve the problem?